Blank Misfires & Reliability

 The Gun-Side Faults

 1. Weak mainspring – Over time, springs lose tension and fail to drive the hammer with enough force.
 The primer shows a shallow dimple.
-Replacement is simple and inexpensive for most pistols, though often not worth the cost for cheap imports.
+Replacement is simple and relatively inexpensive for most pistols if you have the right tools and experience, though often not worth the cost for cheap imports.

-2. Internal friction or debris – A rough pivot, burr, or fleck of grit can slow the hammer just enough to rob it of energy.
+2. Internal friction or debris – Roughness at the hammer’s pivot point (where it rotates), or any rust, burr, or fleck of grit along the surfaces where it moves against the frame, can slow it just enough to rob it of energy.
 Disassemble, clean, and lubricate lightly.

-3. Revolver timing – A cylinder that no longer indexes perfectly allows the hammer to strike off-center.
+3. Revolver timing – A cylinder that no longer rotates and locks into proper alignment allows the hammer to strike off-center.
 The primer may show only a partial dent.
-This repair usually involves replacing the pawl or ratchet and is often dearer than the gun itself.
+This repair usually involves replacing the pawl or ratchet, but the cost and is often twice the value of the gun itself.

-4. Improper seating – When blanks fire on the second attempt, the chamber likely has a small burr that keeps the cartridge from setting flush.
+4. Improper seating – When blank fires on the second attempt, the chamber likely has a small burr that keeps the cartridge from setting flush.
 The first strike drives it in, but too late to ignite.
 Smooth the chamber with a fine rat-tail file or a reamer of the exact bore diameter (.22 inch for most starter pistols).

 5. Wrong ammunition type – Some users bring in real .22-caliber firearms expecting them to run theatrical blanks.
 Most real .22s are centerfire; all theatrical blanks are rimfire.
 The hammer may still catch the edge of the primer often enough to work, but misfire rates soar to 30 %.
 In a proper rimfire starter pistol, misfires are nearly nonexistent.